A Guide to Prayer Plants: How to Grow Maranta, Calathea, and other Marantaceae Indoors

 Also known as the arrowroot family, some species are cultivated for the arrowroot supplied in large starchy rhizomes.
 Other species have been used in basket weaving and wax extraction.
 These rhizomatous tropicals often reside in the understory of tropical forests where they have adapted to a humid atmosphere and low light conditions.
 As a result, prayer plants make excellent houseplants because of their ornate foliage and low light requirements.

-Although these stunners have a reputation to be fussy, with a few tips your prayer plants will thrive!
+Although these stunners have a reputation for being fussy, with a few tips your prayer plants will thrive!

 General Care Tips for Prayer Plants